Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Introduction

 Suppose that $g$ is a measurable metric on $\R^n$ such that $||g - \delta||_{L^\infty(\R^n)} < \bar \varepsilon$, where $|| \cdot||_{L^\infty(\R^n)}$ is measured with respect to $\delta$.
 Suppose that $g$ is smooth on $\R^n\setminus \Sing$, where $\Sing \subset \R^n$ is a set of finite $(n-\alpha)$-dimensional Minkowski content, and that $R(g)\geq 0$ on $\R^n\setminus \Sing$.
 Then there exists a smooth Ricci-DeTurck flow $(g_t)_{t\in (0, \infty)}$ with respect to the background metric $\delta$ such that

 and

 \end{theorem}

 \begin{remark} Given that the scalar curvature under Ricci flow is a supersolution to the heat equation (see (\ref{eq:Ricciscalarev})), Theorem \ref{thm:smoothNNSCLinftySet} may seem surprising by analogy: consider a negative Gaussian evolving by the heat equation on $\R^n\times(0,\infty)$, which tends to $0$ everywhere except at the origin as $t\searrow 0$.
 This example demonstrates that the conclusion of Theorem \ref{thm:smoothNNSCLinftySet} is false when $R(g_t)$ is replaced with a solution to the heat equation with respect to $\delta$.
-The key differences between this example and the statement of Theorem \ref{thm:smoothNNSCLinftySet} are that there is a positive source term in the evolution equation for the scalar curvature under Ricci flow (\ref{eq:Ricciscalarev}), and that the evolution of the volume form under Ricci flow is also influenced by the scalar curvature (see (\ref{eq:RicciVolev})). \end{remark}
+The key differences between this example and the statement of Theorem \ref{thm:smoothNNSCLinftySet} are that the evolution of the volume form under Ricci flow is also influenced by the scalar curvature (see (\ref{eq:RicciVolev})), and also that there is a positive source term in the evolution equation for the scalar curvature under Ricci flow (\ref{eq:Ricciscalarev}). \end{remark}